Wojt3kW/ZXing.Net-barcode-reader-demo/README.md

 3. Click the "Upload and Analyze" button
 4. The code reading results will be displayed in a table

+> **Note:** PDF files are converted to images using the PDFtoImage library for improved barcode recognition.

 ### Limitations [EN]

 - Recognition quality depends on the clarity of codes and image quality